Kiran gives new meaning to

 But let’s start at the beginning...

-I rode my bike to the local Parks and Rec office lied about my age and signed up to be a volunteer assistant in the programming office.
-It turned into twelve years of amazingly in-depth developmental training, I was able to bury myself in training.
-I worked assessing and creating programs for children and youth with Parks and Recreation, then for Neighborhood Houses Association, then Boys and Girls Clubs and Outward Bound.
-By 25, I worked with high risk and criminal young adults, other survivors of extreme abuse.
-I developed a process for healing and transformation.
-At the same time I was finishing a degree in Arts, studying the subconscious patterns of human expression, and using theatre and dance as ways for my teens to find emotional literacy.
-Step by step life was leading me on a journey.
-With the kids and teens, all of us fighting our way into one clear breath, together.
+When I was 12 years old I rode my bike to the local Parks and Rec office lied about my age and signed up to be a volunteer assistant in the programming office.
+It turned into twelve years of amazingly in-depth developmental training.
+I created development programs to help struggling children, youth, and all kinds of people, find high functional capacities.
+I worked assessing and creating programs for Parks and Recreation, for Neighborhood Houses Association, then Boys and Girls Clubs and Outward Bound.
+By 25, I worked with high risk and criminal young adults, and other survivors of extreme abuse.

 But then I died.